MxSelfDestruct/get-ip-location-data/README.md

 To "install", mark the script as executable and place it somewhere in your path.
 You may also want to remove the .py extension.
 To uninstall, just delete the script.

 # Usage
 Pass or pipe a bunch of IPv4 addresses and/or the names of files containing IPv4 addresses to the script.
-Program will output locational data for all IPv4 addresses supplied in JSON notation.
+Program will output locational data for all IPv4 addresses supplied in JSON notation, divided into groups of 100 (or less) JSON objects.

 # Example
     $ echo "93.184.216.34" | get-ip-location-data.py /var/log/auth.log